 The National Fire Protection Association warns almost two-thirds of vehicle fires are caused by faulty electrical or mechanical systems.
 Animals aren’t the sole cause of these fires but auto technicians note that animals in engines are not unusual.

 Consider these strategies to make sure you protect your car from possible fires, according to automotive experts including those at AAA.

 If you have a garage or other vehicle-appropriate shelter, use it.
 Although squirrels, mice and other small animals flourish in rural areas, they are common everywhere.
 Save time and money by taking the extra time to park your car in a sheltered area.

 Honk your horn before you start the engine.
 If your key fob has that function, you’ll be able to do that from a distance.
-Making loud noises will scare most mice, cats, and other animals away.
+Making loud noises will help get rid of mice in the car, along with cats and other animals, by scaring them away.

 Of course, it’s important not to go overboard, lest you upset your neighbors.
 A few honks will do.

 Wait a few extra seconds after you sound the horn before you start the car.
 Small animals wedge themselves into tiny spaces within the engine and may need some extra time to extract themselves and escape.